ViiSE/stena/README.md

 # stena
-Object-Oriented library for protection objects.
+Object-Oriented library for protection objects

 ### What?
 When writing code, we often check objects: null or empty, negative or positive, and so on.
 For example, we can create